 T.UAUSER: The threat of impersonation of an authorized user by an attacker is sufficiently diminished by O.AUTHORIZATION requiring proper authorization of users gaining access to the TOE and O.AUDITING which requires the collection of evidence of security relevant actions, which includes authorization attempts.
 O.MANAGE ensures that only authorized administrators (which are assumed to be trustworthy) have the ability to add new users or modify the attributes of users.
-O.STACK ensures that a user (authorized or unauthorized) of a trusted process cannot maliciously execute code placed on the process stack through a buffer overflow type attack.
 Together those objectives ensure that no unauthorized user can impersonate as an authorized user.